Biography

 Talent America "Performer of the Year"

-Talent America’s "Performer of the Year" and "Top Ten of New York Cabaret" Brian De Lorenzo is an award-winning singer, actor, and songwriter equally at home in nightclubs, concert halls, and theatres.
+Talent America’s “Performer of the Year,” "Top Ten of New York Cabaret," and two-time MAC Award nominee Brian De Lorenzo is an award-winning singer, actor, and songwriter equally at home in nightclubs, concert halls, and theatres.
 He has traveled from Alaska to England and from the Mediterranean to Mexico to sing for appreciative audiences.

-Of his latest recording, I Know More Now, entertainment writer John Hoglund said, “De Lorenzo has a penchant for story songs that pack a profound punch.
+Of his album I Know More Now, entertainment writer John Hoglund said, “De Lorenzo has a penchant for story songs that pack a profound punch.
 In this regard, he is always committed and gives thrilling interpretations of old and new gems that speak from the soul.”

 He is a founding member of the Boston Association of Cabaret Artists (BACA) and served as the organization's president for four years.
 He has also served as vice president (three years) and treasurer, and was editor of their newsletter, BACA News, for more than four years.
 Brian used to write the column on Boston-area cabaret news for the international cabaret magazine, Cabaret Scenes.
-He holds a BFA in Musical Theatre from The State University of New York at Fredonia (Fredonia School of Music).
+He holds a Bachelor of Fine Arts from The State University of New York at Fredonia (Fredonia School of Music).

 AWARDS • NOMINATIONS • RECOGNITION